Help & Support

 How do I know if my paycheck is correct?

 Compare your pay stub line by line: verify gross pay matches your rate and hours, check that deductions match your elections, and confirm tax withholdings look reasonable for your income level.
-TakeHome IQ’s audit trail shows every intermediate calculation step so you can see exactly how your take-home was derived.
+TakeHome IQ’s audit trail shows how the app derived its estimate and where it may differ from the pay stub.

 What if I have multiple jobs?